 32. Ox head, Oman

-If you’re planning a trip to Oman, you might be wondering about the local cuisine – and in particular, whether ox head is on the menu.
+If you’re planning a trip to Oman, you might be wondering about the local cuisine – particularly whether ox head is on the menu.
 Contrary to what some Americans believe, ox head is not an exotic dish in Oman; it’s actually a traditional dish that’s often served at weddings.

 You might also find it featured in cookbooks by American chefs.
 If you’re curious about trying this traditional Omani dish, don’t hesitate to ask for it on your next trip!